carlhuxley/Job-Search-Web-Scraper/README.md

 # Job-Search-Web-Scraper
 I started this python coding project because it was so difficult for me to research all of the jobs listed daily on recruitment websites.
 It's also too time-consuming copying and pasting all of the information into an Excel spreadsheet for further analysis.
 Using Python Flask, sqlalchemy, Beautiful Soup, Pandas and Selenium I’ve developed a custom job research tool.
 Job search criteria entered into a web form is processed by a web scraper that returns a date stamped CSV file and also adds the results to the SQLite database.

 The next stage is adding job application functionality.
 I will be able to choose the jobs from the list I want to apply for, and which version of my CV I want to use.
 When I click the apply button the tool will apply for all the jobs on the list.
-Once this is working with cwjobs.co.uk I can extend this to researching and applying for jobs on multiple job boards.
+Now this is working with cwjobs.co.uk I can extend this to researching and applying for jobs on multiple job boards.
+Looking to change the Selenium/Beautiful Soup based scraper to one using the Scrapy Framework so it's easier to manage scraping from multiple sites.

 Emtering the following into the job search form: